MattB17/SystemsProgramming/Linux/expansion.md

 * `echo a{A{1,2},B{3,4}}b` prints `aA1b aA2b aB3b aB4b`
 * `mkdir {2009..2011}-0{1..9} {2009..2011}-{10..12}` makes a directory for every month from 2009-01 to 2011-12

-We can also exapand parameters / variables
+We can also expand parameters / variables
 * `echo $USER` prints your username

 Expansion also works for an entire command